-If you have a serious safeguarding concern, you must fill out the Serious Safeguarding Report Form (Appendix 2) in under one hour after hearing about the incident and pass this on to the Designated Safeguarding Officer (SDO) who will log the report.
+If you have a serious safeguarding concern, you must fill out the Serious Safeguarding Report Form (Appendix 2) immediately after hearing about the incident and pass this on to the DSO who will log the report.
 (Contact details for the DSO can be found at chapter 4).